rubienr/machinekit/src/hal/user_comps/xhc-whb04b-6/README.md

     Start in HAL mode and avoid output, except of errors.

 AUTHORS
-    This module was started by Raoul Rubien (github.com/rubienr) based on predecessor device's module xhc-hb04.cc. https://github.com/machinekit/machinekit/graphs/contributors gives you a more complete list of contributors.
+    This component was started by Raoul Rubien (github.com/rubienr) based on predecessor device's component xhc-hb04.cc. https://github.com/machinekit/machinekit/graphs/contributors gives you a more complete list of contributors.
  ```

 ## Protocol description